 If I have more questions, who can I ask?

-Feel free if to contact the Chair of the Finance Committee if you have any questions.
+Feel free if to contact the Chair of the Stewardship Committee if you have any questions.

 - Presbyterian Investment and Loan Program